 Access information and handouts for the Land Trust Advancement Initiative - Lower Connecticut River Valley HERE.

-- The 2016 Initiative, commencing April 2016, funded by the Community Foundation of Eastern Connecticut Letz Environmental Grant Program, is a one-year project which seeks to strengthen land trusts operating within New London county by providing technical assistance, training and other servcies focused on building their respective programs to provide long-term land stewardship and conservation defense.
-By integrating a regional focus to the project, we anticipate not only strenghtening the individual land trust's capacity to deliver greater conservation impact within their respective communities, but also fostering a stronger and more visible collective ability of the land trusts to conserve and protect natural resources in the New London County region.
+- The 2016 Initiative, commencing April 2016, funded by the Community Foundation of Eastern Connecticut Letz Environmental Grant Program, is a one-year project which seeks to strengthen land trusts operating within New London County by providing technical assistance, training and other services focused on building their respective programs to provide long-term land stewardship and conservation defense.
+By integrating a regional focus to the project, we anticipate not only increasing the individual land trust's capacity to deliver greater conservation impact within their respective communities, but also fostering a stronger and more visible collective ability of the land trusts to conserve and protect natural resources in the New London County region.